lovehifi/tidalconnect-picore/README.md

 ----------------
 After installation, you need to perform the following steps:

-Open the Tweaks page and add the following:
+Open the Tweaks page and add the following
 >
 User command #1:
 > /usr/local/etc/init.d/avahi start